curtgrim2/iPhoneChatRoom/README.md

 - Have the ability to add reactions when you click on a text bubble/"reply"
 - Have proper measurements
 - Add the ability to see names of the others who texted above the direct messages
+- If an hour passes, show the time within the messages

 Phase 2 - Add facetime?